maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

   - Period after validation of a captcha before a new validation is required if Crowdsec decision is still valid
 - BanHTMLFilePath
   - string
-  - default: ban.html
+  - default: ""
-  - Path where the ban html file is stored
+  - Path where the ban html file is stored (default empty ""=disabled)

 ### Configuration